51Degrees/specifications/pipeline-specification/part3/pipeline-elements/cloud-aspect-engine.md

 to refer processing of Evidence to a remote server.

 See the link above for an overview of how these Engines work together.
+<span style="color:yellow">It would be good to enumerate the existing Cloud Aspect Engines.
+Although this is the description of the common abstraction for all of them - any implementation still probably would contain at least Cloud Device Detection and Cloud Location Detection - as the most prominent examples of this.</span>

 ## Accepted Evidence